 Two Keys to Healing Negative Issues

-The two keys to healing negative issues of our hearst are forgiving and using the binding and loosing principle.
+The two keys to healing negative issues of our hearts are forgiving and using the binding and loosing principle.
 The binding and loosing principle is very effective at eliminating the negative heart issues that keep us from being completely transformed and healed.
-Matthew 16:19b and 18:18 states, “…whatever you bind (Greek meaning: knit, tie) on earth will be bound in heaven; and whatever you loose (Greek meaning: destroy, put off) on earth will be loosed in heaven.”
-(NAS) If you don’t understand why forgiving is a key, read WHY SHOULD I FORGIVE.
+Matthew 16:19b and 18:18 states, “…whatever you bind (Greek meaning: knit, tie, fasten) on earth will be bound in heaven; and whatever you loose (Greek meaning: release, destroy, put off) on earth will be loosed in heaven.”
+(NAS) If you don’t understand why forgiving is a key to healing, then read WHY SHOULD I FORGIVE.

 I discovered that the negative stress energy of negative, painful memories needed to be loosed as well, and replaced with a positive image, or see Jesus comforting you in the memory; otherwise, these painful memories will reestablish the unhealthy belief(s) and stronghold(s).
 Below is a biblical example of how to put off our old self and put on the new self using the loosing and binding principle.
 You can turn this scripture into a personal prayer by making the pronouns personal.